bproai/pieverse-desktop/BP/business-plan.md

 5. **Perspective Constraints**: Individual human experience inherently limits our viewpoint, creating blind spots in our understanding.

+6. **Emotional Interference**: While capable of deep thinking and moments of genius, our emotions often cloud judgment when making time-sensitive decisions.

+7. **Adaptive Resistance**: We struggle to quickly adjust our thinking when environments challenge our preset beliefs and assumptions.

+8. **Execution Inconsistency**: We become lazy at crucial moments that determine our fate, and lack patience when waiting is necessary.

 These challenges become more pronounced as we attempt to solve increasingly complex global problems and navigate rapidly expanding knowledge domains.
 Rather than simply accepting these limitations, we believe that collaborative intelligence with AGI offers a path toward enhanced understanding and discovery.

 ## Solution